 How to use it: Use your chosen oil the same way as described for sea buckthorn oil above, or combine the two.
 Plus, you might also introduce my simple oil cleansing method to your routine for best results.

 GAMMA-LINOLENIC ACID (FOUND IN EVENING PRIMROSE AND BORAGE OIL)

 Among the 11 known types of omega 6, gamma-linolenic is one of the least common in nature.

 You can use evening primrose oil (EPO) or borage oil on the skin to reduce oiliness, due to their high amount of GLA.
 Evening primrose contains 9% of the GLA, whereas borage oil contains about 23%, making it a better choice for oily skin.
 However, depending on how oily your skin actually is, any of them might be a good choice.

 Barlean’s Borage Oil

-How to use it: Take one capsule of either EPO or borage oil, then massage it gently onto the clean skin.
+How to use it: Take one capsule of either EPO or borage oil, then massage it gently into the cleansed skin.
 Note that this might be too strong or irritating for certain people.

-Even better, take a small tsp of the carrier oil (such as hemp seed oil or grapeseed oil), then dilute the capsule of GLA supplement in it.
-Apply immediately on clean skin.
+Even better, take a small tsp of the high-linoleic acid oil (such as hemp seed oil or grapeseed oil), then dilute the capsule of GLA supplement in it.
+Apply immediately to clean skin.
 Best done at night.

 If you prefer not to make your own mix, this is a great organic, non-toxic and non-comedogenic serum perfect for oily skin that contains EPO: Pure & Radiant serum for oily skin.